 It is estimated that around 20% of people in the US suffer from mild forms of SAD and experience signs of depression, low mood and sapped energy, amongst other symptoms.

-Here are the most common seasonal affective disorder symptoms:
+Here are the most common symptoms of seasonal affective disorder:

 - Losing interest in activities you once enjoyed doing